evry-bergen/knative-workshop/labs/1-serve/README.md

 [docker-hub]: https://docs.docker.com/docker-hub/repos/
 [google-gcr]: https://cloud.google.com/container-registry/docs/pushing-and-pulling

-The Hello World sample app reads in an `env` variable, `TARGET`, from the configuration `.yaml` file, then prints "Hello World: \${TARGET}!".
+The Hello World sample service reads in an `env` variable, `TARGET`, from the configuration `.yaml` file, then prints "Hello World: \${TARGET}!".
 If `TARGET` isn't defined, it will print "NOT SPECIFIED".

 ## Configuring your deployment

-To deploy an app using Knative, you need a configuration `.yaml` file that defines a Service.
+To deploy the service using Knative, you need a configuration `.yaml` file that defines a Service.
 For more information about the Service object, see the [Resource Types documentation][knative-service].

 [knative-service]: https://github.com/knative/serving/blob/master/docs/spec/overview.md#service

-This configuration file specifies metadata about the application, points to the hosted image of the app for deployment, and allows the deployment to be configured.
+This configuration file specifies metadata about the application, points to the hosted image of the application for deployment, and allows the deployment to be configured.
 For more information about what configuration options are available, see the [Serving spec documentation][knative-serving].